-Of course, the State Bank Amphitheatre at Chastain Park, formerly known as Chastain Park Amphitheatre, is an undeniable centerpiece of the park’s attractions.
-Since opening in 1944, its outdoor stage has played host to a who’s who of legendary artists (including the likes of Aretha Franklin, Ray Charles, Frank Sinatra and Bob Dylan), but it also keeps a stellar rotation of newer stars, too (Lenny Kravitz, Norah Jones, Jason Mraz).
+Of course, the Cadence Bank Amphitheatre at Chastain Park, formerly known as Chastain Park Amphitheatre, is an undeniable centerpiece of the park’s attractions.
+Since opening in 1944, the outdoor stage has played host to a who’s who of legendary artists (including the likes of Aretha Franklin, Ray Charles, Frank Sinatra and Bob Dylan), but it also keeps a stellar rotation of newer stars (Lenny Kravitz, Norah Jones, Jason Mraz).
 Between reserved seating and an expansive lawn, there’s room for nearly 7,000 at this iconic venue, where concessions are programmed exclusively by Proof of the Pudding, one of Atlanta’s best-known caterers.
 For the amphitheater calendar and information on ticketing and seating, see the FAQ page on the park website.

 Chastain Park is a popular spot for youth sporting events.